SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 - Further aspects for dynamic programming in ABAP enter the picture if you want to determine information about data types and data objects at runtime ([RTTI](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrun_time_type_identific_glosry.htm)) or even create them ([RTTC](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrun_time_type_creation_glosry.htm)).

 - In general, dynamic programming also comes with some downsides.
+For example:
-For example, the ABAP compiler cannot check the dynamic programming feature like the `SELECT` statement mentioned above.
-There is no syntax warning or suchlike (note the `CL_ABAP_DYN_PRG` class that supports dynamic programming).
-The checks are performed only at runtime, which has an impact on the performance.
-Plus, the  testing of [procedures](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenprocedure_glosry.htm "Glossary Entry") that include dynamic programming features may be difficult.
+  - The ABAP compiler cannot check the dynamic programming feature like the `SELECT` statement mentioned above.
+There is no syntax warning or suchlike.
+  - The checks are performed only at runtime, which has an impact on the performance.
+  - The testing of [procedures](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenprocedure_glosry.htm "Glossary Entry") that include dynamic programming features may be difficult.
+  - Including external input in dynamic ABAP SQL statements without an appropriate handling, there can be potential security risks.
+You can, for example, use the `CL_ABAP_DYN_PRG` class to manage security risks.

 <p align="right"><a href="#top">⬆️ back to top</a></p>